nerds-odd-e/doughnut/README.md

 git clone $this_repo
 cd doughnut
 nix-shell --pure
+# OR `nix-shell --pure --command "zsh"` if you want to drop down to zsh in nix-shell (uses your OS' ~/.zshrc)
 idea-community &
 # open doughnut project in idea
 # click import gradle project